admhpr/oversight/content/notes/on-systems-thinking.md

 *__Remember__*: the mere presence of a feedback loop isn’t sufficient to ensure that a system is working well (the loop may be insufficient or too weak to maintain the desired result).

+Reinforcing feedback loops are loops that amplify or reinforce growth or destruction within a system.

+> “A reinforcing feedback loop enhances whatever direction of change is imposed on it.”

+e.g: Inflationary pressures.
+As prices for goods increase, wages increase.
+As wages increase, prices also must increase to maintain profits. e.g: Compound interest.
+Money is saved and as interest in earned, the interest is added to the stock of savings which increases the overall stock that is earning interest.

+> “Reinforcing loops are found wherever a system element has the ability to reproduce itself or to grow as a constant fraction of itself.
+Those elements include populations and economies.”

+Reinforcing loops can lead to exponential growth but that can also result in runaway collapse.

+Consider: If A causes B, is it possible that B also causes A?

+e.g: If someone says that population growth causes poverty, ask yourself if poverty causes population growth.

+> “The concept of feedback opens up the idea that a system can cause it's own behaviour.”